Snow wax

-The black, round thing in the photo is the Japanese scale insect, and the white substance on the tree branches is wax.
-At our company, we call this pure white wax yukiro or Snow white wax.
-As you can see, this wax-covered tree looks like it's been covered in snow.
+The black, round things in the photo are Japanese holly scale insects, and the white substance on the tree branches is wax.
+We call this pure white wax "yuki-ro" or "snow white wax."
+As you can see, trees covered in this wax look just like they're covered in snow

-Research began in the 1990s as part of our company's `` CERARICA CERARICA NODA and the Chinese Academy of Forestry Sciences developed into a JICA* project.
-Industrial use of snow wax to transform insects such as scale insects, which have traditionally been regarded as typical pests, into beneficial insects, enrich poor farmers in the mountainous areas of Sichuan and Yunnan provinces in China, and at the same time increase greenery.
-We have been expanding our development business.
+Research began in the 1990s as part of our company's " CERARICA CERARICA NODA and the China Academy of Forestry developed into a JICA* project.
+By transforming insects such as scale insects, which were previously considered pests, into beneficial insects, the project has developed the industrial use of snow wax to enrich the lives of poor farmers in the mountainous regions of China's Sichuan and Yunnan provinces and increase greenery at the same time.

-*JICA (Japan International Cooperation Agency) is an independent administrative agency that is one of the agencies implementing official development assistance, and its purpose is to contribute to the economic and social development of developing regions and promote international cooperation. .
+*JICA (Japan International Cooperation Agency) is an independent administrative institution that is one of the implementing agencies for government development assistance, and its purpose is to contribute to the economic and social development of developing regions and other areas, and to promote international cooperation.

-Our snow wax is characterized by its high melting point, luster, pure white, and acicular crystals.
-It is mainly used as a moisture barrier, lubricant, polishing agent, etc. The surface polished with snow wax does not bleed or splatter, and it is possible to write ink on it, making it useful for crafts such as paulownia boxes.
-It is also known as a wax suitable for cleaning Go stones.
-Black stones are polished with camellia oil, and white stones are polished with this snow wax to restore their shine.
+Our Yukiro wax has a high melting point, is glossy, pure white, and has needle-shaped crystals.
+It is primarily used as a moisture-proofing agent, lubricant, and polishing agent.
+Surfaces polished with Yukiro do not bleed, do not repel ink, and can be written on with ink, making it highly valued for crafts such as paulownia wood boxes.
+It is also known as a wax suitable for maintaining go stones.
+Black stones can be polished with camellia oil, and white stones can be polished with Yukiro wax to restore their shine

 Insects that produce snow wax